 Remember that hard searches are recorded.
 If you get declined and go elsewhere, they'll see that you've applied to other places to borrow money.
 The next company you apply with won't know you were declined, but many searches aren't a good look, which we'll explain more in a moment.

-Your credit score can affect lots of things in your life, as we’ve seen.
-You might want to remortgage your house, take a loan to go on a holiday of a lifetime, or sign a mobile phone contract to get the latest device.
+Your credit score can affect lots of things in your life, as we've seen.
+For example, you might want to remortgage your house, take a loan to go on a holiday of a lifetime, or sign a mobile phone contract to get the latest device.

 Now we know all about what your credit score is, let's look at what you can do to improve it and have the best chance of getting the borrowing you need at the best rate possible.